NuggMD

 • Motor or verbal tics

-Because Ritalin can be habit-forming, it’s important to follow the advice of your doctor.
-If you have concerns about your current dosage or habit formation, don’t hesitate to reach out to your prescriber and get their opinion.
+Because Ritalin can be habit-forming, it's important to follow the advice of your doctor.
+If you have concerns about your current dosage or habit formation, don't hesitate to ask your prescriber for their opinion.
 No medication changes should be made without specific instructions from your doctor.

 Ritalin and Weed Interaction

-Mixing cannabis and Ritalin is typically not recommended for a few reasons.
-First, current research on the interactions between cannabis and Ritalin are sparse, making the effects of the combination potentially unpredictable.
-This means that someone could experience negative side effects of either substance – or new ones entirely – even if they’ve had a positive experience with one or both medications in the past.
+Mixing cannabis and Ritalin is typically not recommended for several reasons.
+First, current research on the interactions between cannabis and Ritalin is sparse, making the effects of the combination potentially unpredictable.
+This means that someone could experience adverse side effects of either substance, or new ones entirely – even if they've had a positive experience with one or both medications in the past.

-Cannabis has the potential to act as both a depressant and a stimulant.
+Cannabis may have both stimulating and sedating effects, depending on the strain, dosage, and individual response.
 Because of this, it could either lessen or increase the effects of Ritalin, depending on the cultivar and a variety of other potential factors.

 A 2015 study examined the effects of combining methylphenidate and THC.
-It found that combining these two substances produced unique effects on the heart, as well as the brain’s ability to perform on certain tests.1 However, it is important to note that none of the study participants had an ADHD diagnosis, so it’s difficult to make claims about how that may have impacted results.
+It found that combining these two substances produced unique effects on the heart and the brain's ability to perform certain tests.1 However, it is essential to note that none of the study participants had an ADHD diagnosis, so it's difficult to make claims about how that may have impacted results.2

 If you're struggling with Ritalin and cannabis use, there are options available to get help.
 It's never too late to reach out for help and start your healing journey.